top of page

 • Why does the student building need to be so tall?

-The height and scale of all the buildings has been carefully considered so that we can deliver a scheme which will bring the heritage buildings at risk back into modern-day use, whilst also meeting London Borough of Islington’s expectation for 50% affordable homes.
-Most of the height of the student building is concentrated towards the southern & lower end of the site, closest to the town centre.
-By building upwards here, we can keep the building’s footprint smaller, allowing more ground space to be dedicated to the public realm and landscaping.
-The student building has been developed using a design led approach informed by London Plan policy guidance.
-Situated at a key intersection along a major route, it offers the opportunity to create a landmark structure that serves as an urban focal point.
-To achieve this status, it needs to be significantly higher than nearby buildings.
+The height and scale of all the buildings has been carefully considered so that we can deliver a scheme which will bring the heritage buildings at risk back into a long term viable use, whilst also meeting London Borough of Islington’s expectation for 50% affordable homes.
+The height of the student building is at the lower end of the site, closest to the town centre.
+By building upwards, we can keep the building’s footprint smaller, allowing more ground space to be dedicated to the public realm and landscaping.
+The student building adopts a design led approach.
+Situated at a key intersection along a major route, it offers the opportunity to create a structure that serves as an urban focal point, creating a new public square and enabling framed views of the locally listed buildings.

 • What landscaping and public realm features be included?